 |Title:||Assistant Athletic Director for Media Relations|

-David Buck will be entering his third year as the assistant athletic director for media relations during the 2012-13 campaign and his tenth overall at the helm of the sports information office at The University of Findlay.
+David Buck will be entering his fourth year as the assistant athletic director for media relations during the 2013-14 campaign and his 11th overall at the helm of the sports information office at The University of Findlay.

 Buck is responsible for providing coverage for all 24 sports at UF, maintaining the Oilers athletic website and overseeing all athletic department publications and promotional items.
 He has also developed the Oilers live video/audio streams of athletic events, created radio shows for football and men's basketball and ushered the Oilers into the social media arena with Facebook, Twitter and YouTube accounts for the athletic department.